ryanmello/lilli/PLAN.md

-# Bloomer Agent - AI Agent System for Flower Shops
+# Lilli - AI Agent System for Flower Shops

 ## Executive Summary

-Bloomer Agent is an intelligent multi-agent system designed specifically for flower shop operations.
+Lilli is an intelligent multi-agent system designed specifically for flower shop operations.
 Built with Python and LangGraph, it provides a terminal-based interface where users can submit natural language queries that are intelligently routed to specialized agents handling different aspects of flower shop management.

 ---